-16 hours on July first and eight hours each in work periods one through 13.

-IV.
-If an employee is scheduled or directed by the department to work on a designated City holiday, he/she shall receive pay at premium rate (no comp time) for the time worked, during the first twelve hours of the shift beginning the morning of the holiday only.
+- 15 hours on July first and nine hours each in work per periods one through 13. - IV.
+If an employee in suppression (56 hour schedule) is scheduled or directed by the department to work on the actual holiday, he/she shall receive pay at premium rate (no comp time) for the time worked, during the first twelve hours of the shift beginning the morning of the actual holiday only.

-Employees who are scheduled to or work a nine (9) hour shift on a fixed holiday shall becredited with one (1) additional hour of floating holiday time.
+Employees who are scheduled to or work a nine (9) hour shift on a fixed holiday shall be credited with one (1) additional hour of floating holiday time.
 Employees who are scheduled to or work a ten (10) hour shift on a fixed holiday shall be credited with two (2) additional hours of floating holiday time.
 The additional floating holiday time will be subject to all of the provisions of floating holidays, on a use it or lose it basis.